 One unusual Irish tradition is "bumping" the birthday child.
 An adult turns the child upside down and very gently bumps his head on the floor.
 The number of bumps equals the age of the child.
 For those who come of age, usually 21 in Ireland, the "key of the house" is given.
 This signifies that the person is an adult and can come and go as he pleases.

 In Japan, birthdays aren't celebrated as often as they are in America.
-Similar to China, the Japanese traditionally celebrated a person turning a year older on New Year's Day.
+Similar to Chinese traditions, the Japanese traditionally celebrate a person turning a year older on New Year's Day.
+Similar to birthdays in the Western world, small gatherings, a cake, and singing might occur.

 Instead of an official party, young children participate in the 7-5-3 celebration, which is held on November 15th and is called the Shichi-go-san (七五三).
-Because children often died young in ancient times, when a boy reaches the age of five or a girl reaches the ages of three and seven, the child puts on his or her finest clothes and goes to the shrine to give thanks for health.
+Because children often died young in ancient times, when a boy reaches the age of five, or a girl reaches the ages of three and seven, the child puts on their finest clothes and goes to the shrine to give thanks for health.
 Children might also be allowed to purchase a bag of candy.

 Norwegians are big on celebrating birthdays.
-Children whose birthdays fall during the school year will be recognized in class and Norwegians celebrate birthdays with parties including food, music, dancing, and cake.
+Children whose birthdays fall during the school year will be recognized in class, and Norwegians celebrate birthdays with parties, including food, music, dancing, and cake.
 The cake is typically chocolate or a fruit-and-cream type.
-Foods include seafood and fresh fruit.
+Typical party foods might include seafood and fresh fruit as well as treats.
+The 18th birthday is a big one in Norway, as kids make the formal transition to adulthood.
+Hence, this birthday might be larger than usual.

 Throw Their Own Party

-Instead of someone else throwing a party for her, the birthday girl (or boy) plans her own party and invites family and friends.
+Instead of someone else throwing a party for the birthday celebrator, the birthday girl/boy plans their own party and invites family and friends.
 The Norwegian happy birthday song is called Hurra for Deg.
-Guests bring a small gift.
+Guests bring a small gift to the person whose birthday it is.

 Most birthday parties in Australia are barbecues.
 The weather is typically warm in Australia, so it makes sense to take the festivities outdoors with plenty of room to celebrate and mingle.

 Parties are typically decorated with balloons and streamers.
-A cake with candles is brought out and the birthday person makes a wish before blowing out the candles.
+A cake with candles is brought out, and the birthday person makes a wish before blowing out the candles.
+Giving the "key to the house" occurs when the person celebrating a birthday comes of age.
+This tradition is also celebrated in Ireland.
+It signifies the ability for the new adult to come and go as they see fit.

-A birthday celebration in Great Britain is very similar to one in the United States or Australia, which makes sense as England is the motherland of the other two.
+A birthday celebration in Great Britain is very similar to one in the United States or Australia, which makes sense, as England is the motherland of the other two countries.

 Although families used to participate in the tradition of being given the key to the house, this is no longer common.
 It is common for party guests to finish "Happy Birthday to You" and then say "Hip Hip Hooray" three times.